 Unlike thirty years ago, today's mapdrawers have no need to use race as a proxy for partisanship because they "now have access to more granular data about party preference and voting behavior than ever before," including "city-block-level data."
 Rucho v.
 Common Cause, 139 S. Ct.
 2484, 2513 (2019) (Kagan, J., dissenting).
-Plus, new "computerized mapmaking software" can generate "millions" of potential "population-balanced districting plans that satisfy the state's requirements" without considering race.
-Allen v.
-Milligan, 143 S. Ct.
-1487, 1513-14 (2023).
-Thus, even if the district court wasn't willing to presume the General Assembly's good faith, it should have at least assumed that the General Assembly would not needlessly (and recklessly) sort voters based on race instead of partisanship when trying to "create a stronger Republican tilt to Congressional District No. 1."
+Thus, even if the district court wasn't willing to presume the South Carolina General Assembly's good faith, it should have at least assumed that the General Assembly would not needlessly (and recklessly) sort voters based on race instead of partisanship when trying to "create a stronger Republican tilt to Congressional District No. 1."
 App.21a.
 "A legislature trying to secure a safe [Republican] seat is interested in [Republican] voting behavior."
 Cromartie II, 532 U.S. at 245.
-Because that admitted partisan aim explains this legislature's actions, Plaintiffs failed "to disentangle race from politics and prove that the former drove a district's lines."
+Because that admitted partisan aim explains this legislature's actions, Plain-tiffs failed "to disentangle race from politics and prove that the former drove a district's lines."
 Cooper, 581 U.S. at 308.